Sacramento Pest Control & Ticks

 What Is a Tick?

-A tick is an arachnid and a relative of the spider.
-They have eight legs just like spiders.
-They do not jump or fly, but instead, they must crawl onto their hosts.
 Ticks usually crawl to the top of a blade of grass and wait for a human, dog, deer, or another host to walk through the grass.
-They then use their strong legs to crawl onto their new host when they brush up against the grass.
+Then, they use their strong legs to crawl onto their new host when they brush up against the grass.
 Ticks are parasites and feed on the blood of their host.

-Ticks have been around for about 90 million years and there are over 800 different species throughout the world, although only two families of ticks feed and transmit diseases to humans, the Ixodidae and Argasidae families.
-Ticks have a complex life cycle that consists of four stages including eggs, larvae, nymphs, and adult ticks.
-Ticks require blood meals in every life stage except for the egg stage.
 Younger ticks may be less selective about where they get their food from and may even feed off of snakes, birds, and amphibians.
 And, while ticks do require blood to live, many species can survive up to a year or more without feeding.

 What Does a Tick Look Like?